euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 - **Dedicated InterConnect**
 	- Layer 2 connection
 	- Covered by SLA
+	- Transfer large amounts of data between networks
 	- One or more direct private connections to Google
 	- Has higher uptime, up to 99.99% if the client's topologies meet Google's specifications
 	- Directly to Google
 	- Can be backed up by a VPN for greater reliability
 	- Uses VLAN, connection to internal IP addresses RFC 1918
+	- It needs to provision a cross-connect between the Google network and your own router in a common co-location facility
+	- To exchange routes you configure a BGP session
 - **Partner InterConnect**
 	- Layer 2 Connection
 	- Shared through a partner